gitter-badger/luda/site/html/_patterns/tab.md

   let $myTab = this, $pane = event.tartet, index = event.detail
 })
 ```
-Triggered after the `.tab-pane-active` class removed from a tab pane.
+Triggered after the `.tab-pane-active` class removed from a tab pane and transition end.